raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Instantaneous

-A sphere of negative energy ripples out in a 60-foot radius sphere from a point within range.
+A sphere of negative energy ripples out in a 18m-radius sphere from a point within range.
 Each creature in that area must make a Constitution saving throw.
 A target takes 8d6 necrotic damage on a failed save, or half as much damage on a successful one.

 **_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.